tardate/LittleCodingKata/ruby/group-changelog-edits/README.md

 I'll keep it simple: the naïve approach that just starts trying to bucket for every successive change.

-The core implementation looks pretty ugly:
+The core implementation looks a bit busy:

 * it first groups the data by component
 * then we sort and process the components alphabetically (as it seems to have been done in the example)